polyformproject/commercial.polyformproject.org/terms.md

   - functions of the software that are critical to the customer's use case have stopped working, begun malfunctioning, or are working only very slowly

-- **Urgent Support Requests** are support requests that report substantial loss of functionality or responsiveness of the software.
+- **Urgent Support Requests** are support requests that report substantial loss of other functionality or responsiveness of the software.

-- Other support requests are **Regular Support Requests**.
+- All other support requests are **Regular Support Requests**.
 {{/support=full}}

 ## Access